-During 2023, no field exploration was undertaken except for a limited number of brief government geologist visits escorted by BMR South Korea representatives related to on-going tenement renewal and re-application process.
+During the three months ending March 31, 2024, no field exploration was undertaken except for a limited number of brief government geologist visits escorted by BMR South Korea representatives related to on-going tenement renewal and re-application process.
 Expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions and the domestic BMR corporate entity that holds the concessions.